PogChonk/Cross-Application-Communication/README.md

 ![Image](https://i.gyazo.com/3e955eaf8e1a0dfe8b0ca1615e12ae4b.png)

 You can also specify an argument *required* in the URL by doing `<TYPE:NAME>`.
-So, for example if I wanted a number from the string, I can specify that by doing `<int:num>`.
+So, for example, if I wanted a number from the string, I can specify that by doing `<int:num>`.
 Though, when you specify an argument in the URL and you want to receive it as an argument in the function, you'll receive it as the name you specified it as.
 So, for example.

 ```py
 @app.route("/HelloWorld/<int:num>",methods=["GET"])